Law Student Orientation

 Information about the student health insurance program may be found here.
 If you have further questions about this program, please contact Melissa Godet in the Business Office.
 Ms. Godet may be reached by e-mail at email@example.com.

-Parking tickets must have the school parking validation stamp in order to qualify for the discount.
+Parking tickets must have the school parking validation stamp in order to qualify for discounts.
 The validation stamp is located at the security desk in the lobby of the Stuart Street building.

 The Student Bar Association (SBA) is responsible for locker assignments.
 The SBA will provide this information during their portion of the introduction to law program.